zoeelarson01/kwk-l1-ruby-strings-students-l1/README.md

 * time
 * host_name

-and then prints out custom invitations.
-Maybe something like this?
+...and then prints out custom invitations that look something like this:

 ```
 Dear Hermione,